RICE In-Depth

 Critique/Feedback

 RICE also functions as a workshop to improve our videos and our feedback.
 All videos will likely get detailed feedback, many down to specific timestamps.
-All members are encouraged to participate in doing this.
+All members are encouraged to participate in doing this, including spectators.

 The feedback given does not preclude any video from winning.
-Critique that is not constructive is removed and users warned/disqualified based on the content.
+Critique that is not constructive is removed and users warned or disqualified based on the content.
 Look to #vid-critique for examples of how this feedback may look.

 You may also view comments left on the 2025 RICE videos here.